-Your agent’s attitude towards the job will change, and they will continuously improve their call handling skills and become better.
-Your Call centre will provide the best customer service and have more satisfied customers.
+Your agent’s attitude towards the job will get more positive, and they will continuously improve their call handling skills and perform even better.
+Your Call Centre will provide the most outstanding Customer service and have more satisfied Customers.

-Each call is an opportunity to improve customer engagement and satisfaction, helping to reinforce the brand image and credibility of the organisation.
+Each call is an opportunity to improve Customer engagement and satisfaction, helping to reinforce the brand image and credibility of the organisation.
 But, we were not using this opportunity.
 After years of steady expansion, the quality of service we were providing over the telephone was not improving and it affected our profits.

-Our call centre is an international company with two offices, one in the United Kingdom and one abroad.
-We always have had good feedback from our customers.
+Our Call Centre is an international company with two offices, one in the United Kingdom and one abroad.
+We always have had good feedback from our Customers.
 In fact, we were still getting good feedback, just not as often as we did in the past.
 Sales were not growing as fast as they used to.
-And as the MD, I felt that the quality of the service we provided to our customers had gradually declined.
+And as the MD, I felt that the quality of the service we provided to our Customers had not improved with time.

-They were not consistently getting this from our service; their problems were not solved by our call agents no matter how hard they tried.
+They were not consistently getting this from our service; their problems were not always solved by our Call Agents no matter how hard they tried.

-Unsatisfied clients were calling multiples times, and their issues were still not solved.
+Unsatisfied clients were calling multiples times, but their issues persisted.
 The next step they were taking was calling our competitors.

 Since people on average let twenty people know about negative experiences and let only five people know about their positive experiences, we knew we had to make a change.

 When we could find the time, my managers and I listened to calls.
 These calls were neither brilliant nor terrible.
 Finding a problem call was like looking for your friend at a football match.
-And when we did discover a problem call, Agents always seemed to reply with the "Do you know how hard I work?"
-We had some good agents, but we had a lot of poor agents who thought they were good agents.
+And when we did discover a problem call, Agents always seemed to reply with the "Do you know how hard I work?".
+We had some good agents, but we had also some poor agents who thought they were good agents.
 We targeted the Agents we identified as poor performers and tried to get them to improve the way they were handling phone calls.
-Then they would leave!
+Then - they would leave!

 Then we would carefully recruit replacements.
 At first, they would be enthusiastic and keen to impress, and after putting in a lot of effort to train them, we would put them on the phones.
 Initially, the new starters were excellent, but then they started picking up bad habits.
 Soon they were no better than the Agents they had replaced.

 We were employing outstanding people, using our best performers to train them, and in the end, most of them ended up just like the Agents we had pushed out.
-And our customer satisfaction rates kept on falling.
+And our Customer satisfaction rates kept on being average.

-We didn't have a problem; we had lots of individual problems.
-Each Call agent had bad habits and was missing (or had forgotten) part of their training.
-To try and ensure better service to the customers, I decided to put strict rules in place controlling average handling times and toilet breaks.
+We didn't have a single problem; we had lots of individual problems.
+Each Call Agent had bad habits and was missing (or had forgotten) part of their training.
+To try and ensure better service to the Customers, we agreed on the idea to put strict rules in place controlling average handling times and toilet breaks.
 We increased the number of calls we listened to, carefully evaluating them and entering the details into a spreadsheet.
-After two weeks of diligently evaluating calls, somebody managed to overwrite the spreadsheet, and we lost all the data!
+But after two weeks of diligently evaluating calls, somebody managed to overwrite the spreadsheet, and we lost all the data!

 So, again in the need of a different approach, we wrote a program to record the details into a database.
 Once again our Managers and supervisors got to work evaluating calls.
-We found many great calls, but they also discovered lots and lots of problems.
+We found many great calls, but some other problems started surfacing too.

-Unfortunately not in the direction we needed.
-Our problems got worse, not better!
 Agents were presented with lists of issues to resolve and felt bombarded.
 We lost some of our better agents.
-The atmosphere in the offices was terrible.
+The atmosphere in the offices dimmed.
 Agents felt undervalued and openly rejected feedback.